netfoundry/minimal-mistakes/docs/_pages/v2/guide-python.md

 ## Demo Script

-A sample Python script is provided which uses this module to create a Network with a functioning service.
+A sample Python script is provided which uses this module to create a network with a functioning service.

 [Link to demo.py source file on the web](https://bitbucket.org/netfoundry/python-netfoundry/src/master/netfoundry/demo.py).